FAQs

 How heavy are your ovens?

-The large Family oven kit weighs approx 350 kilos.
+The large Family oven kit weighs approx 320 kilos.
 Allow about 200 kilos for the render weight and a concrete slab can weigh about 200 kilos.
 Weight does not define efficiency, it's the quality of the thermal materials and the design that makes an oven work.
-The Naploi kit is about 50 kilos lighter.
+The Naploi kit is about 70 kilos lighter.
+The ovens imported from China are made from a very heavy but inferior material.

 Are they easy to assemble?